 Kansas City Wine Trail

-Nine wineries make of the Kansas City Wine Trail, which runs from Kansas City to Waverly in Missouri.
-The trail goes in a loop so it’s easy to complete in a day trip or during a weekend getaway.
+Nine wineries make up the Kansas City Wine Trail, which runs from Kansas City to Waverly in Missouri.
+The trail goes in a loop, so it’s easy to complete in a day trip or during a weekend getaway.

 You can find all the wineries on the Kansas City Wine Trail on this map.